ellis882/Fenix-Drone-Company/README.md

 - As a user, I want to be able to get in touch with the company.
 - As a user, I want to be able to check what they already did on projects and if they are quilified.
+- As a user, I want to see rhe social media links to connect with the company.

 - As a person needing a drone service for a special field of expertise, I want to be able to see what the company already did and with what type of equipmemt they work for my project to become a succes.
 - As a regular customer, I want to get in touch with the company.